jonahschlie/mini-gpt/README.md

 | load              | filepath: str                            | None    | Load model countings, vocab size, and stoi/itos dictionaries from JSON for efficiency. |

 ###### Util Functions
-For granularity why sources some of the used functionality out to static methods.
-By this we wanted to keep the code clean and maintainable:
+For granularity I sourced some of the used functionality out to static methods.
+By this I wanted to keep the code clean and maintainable:

 *normalization.py* <br>
 This function normalizes text by converting it to lowercase, removing line breaks, replacing consecutive spaces with underscores, and filtering out characters from Chinese, Japanese, Korean, Arabic, and Hebrew scripts.